garretthagen21/PiFi/docs/wifi_command.rst

-The wifi Command
+The pifi Command
 ================

-This library comes with a command line program for managing and saving your WiFi connections.
+This library comes with a command line program for managing and saving your Pifi connections.

 Tutorial
 ^^^^^^^^

 This tutorial assumes you are comfortable on the command line.
-(If you aren't, perhaps wifi is not quite the right tool for you.)
+(If you aren't, perhaps pifi is not quite the right tool for you.)

-First, if you haven't already, install wifi.
+First, if you haven't already, install pifi.

 .. code-block:: sh

-    $ pip install wifi
+    $ pip install pifi

 Now, you want to see what networks are available.
 You can run the ``scan`` command to do that.